False testimonies create hurdles for us: CJP

 ISLAMABAD: Chief Justice of Pakistan (CJP) Justice Asif Saeed Khosa once again lashed out at the practice of recording false testimonies before courts, saying that out of the courts, truth is spoken and it creates hurdles for the courts.

-A three-member bench of the apex court, headed by Chief Justice of Pakistan Asif Saeed Khosa, heard a review petition against the PHC’s acquittal of Hazrat Ali -- who had been sentenced for 10 years by a trial court for an attempt at the life of one Farhad Ali.
+A three-member bench of the apex court headed by Chief Justice of Pakistan heard a review petition against the PHC’s acquittal of Hazrat Ali—who had been sentenced for 10 years by a trial court for an attempt at the life of on Farhad Ali.

 As per the case, Additional Sessions Judge/Izafi Zilla Qazi II, Swat, on November 25, 2014, convicted Hazart Ali for attempt at the life of Farhad Ali under Section 324 PPC and sentenced him to 10 years RI and fine of Rs500,000